johnny-vo/image-proc-binder/README.md

 ## Setting up environment on local machine
 ### Installation of Conda on macOS
-1. Open up Terminal and paste in Shell Prompt 'xcode-select --install'
+1. Open up Terminal and paste in Shell Prompt `xcode-select --install`
-2. After Installation of the Command Line Tool for Xcode paste in the same Shell Prompt '/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"'
+2. After Installation of the Command Line Tool for Xcode paste in the same Shell Prompt `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 3. Follow the Instructions of the brew Installer
-4. Re-open the Terminal and paste 'brew install --cask anaconda'
+4. Re-open the Terminal and paste `brew install --cask anaconda`
-5. Paste in Shell Prompt 'export PATH="/usr/local/anaconda3/bin:$PATH"'
+5. Paste in Shell Prompt `export PATH="/usr/local/anaconda3/bin:$PATH"`
-6. To make the export permanent paste in Shell Prompt 'source ~/.zshrc'
+6. To make the export permanent paste in Shell Prompt `source ~/.zshrc`

 ### Installation of Conda on Windows